HafizMusab/practiceGit/README.md

 # practiceGit
-this is practice file of git on readme-----------
+this is practice file of readme on gitHub----------